 Managing risk factors

 High blood pressure and diabetes should be controlled.
 Cholesterol levels should be monitored to prevent atherosclerosis.
 Smoking and use of amphetamines or cocaine should be stopped, and alcohol should be limited to no more than 2 drinks a day.
 Exercising regularly and, if overweight, losing weight help people control high blood pressure, diabetes, and high cholesterol levels.
 If you’ve already had a stroke, lowering your blood pressure can help prevent a subsequent transient ischemic attack or stroke.
-Having regular checkups enables a doctor to identify risk factors for stroke so that they can be managed quickly.
+Having regular checkups enables a doctor to identify risk factors so that they can be managed quickly.